-Women make up a significant portion of the workforce, so it is hardly surprising that gender equality in the workplace has become an important topic in recent decades.
+Women make up a significant portion of the workforce, so it is hardly surprising that gender equality in the workplace has become an important topic in recent years.

-Here Katie Ash, Head of Employment Law at Banner Jones Solicitors, which has signed the Menopause Workplace Pledge, talks about what employers need to know if they have a member of staff who is experiencing menopause symptoms that are affecting their work.
+Here Katie Ash, Head of Employment Law at Banner Jones Solicitors, a law firm who have signed, and were an early adopter of, the Menopause Workplace Pledge, talks about what employers need to know if they have a member of staff who is experiencing menopause symptoms, and how they can support them if their symptoms are affecting their work.

-According to the charity Wellbeing of Women, “around 25% of women will have no menopause symptoms, 25% will have a horrific experience and 50% will have some symptoms at some time, so this has a huge impact on the workplace”.
+According to the charity Wellbeing of Women, around 25% of women will have no menopause symptoms, 25% will have a horrific experience and 50% will have some symptoms at some time, so this topic has a huge impact in the workplace.

-They also tell us that “around 900,000 have quit their job because of the menopause”.
-That’s a truly eye-opening statistic, and so it is hardly surprising that we have seen an increase in enquiries on this matter of late.
+The charity also tells us that around 900,000 women have quit their job because of the menopause.
+“This is a truly eye-opening statistic, and so it is hardly surprising that we have seen an increase in enquiries on this matter of late” Katie says.

 What do you need to do as an employer?

-It is very important that employers are aware of the issues that affect people experiencing the menopause in the workplace and that they deal with issues arising in a sensitive way – not only because that is the right thing to do, but also in line with the Equality Act 2010 which protects workers against discrimination.
+It is very important that employers are aware of how workers experiencing the menopause in the workplace are affected, and understand that they need to deal with issues arising in a sensitive way – not only because it’s the right thing to do, but also to keep in line with the Equality Act 2010 which protects workers from discrimination.

-Equally, as with any ongoing mental or physical illness, employers should look at any reasonable adjustments that can be made – either to the working pattern, location or role-related tasks – to remove any disadvantage that the employee might experience because of it.
+As with any ongoing mental or physical condition, employers of workers suffering from menopause symptoms that are impacting on their work, should consider whether any reasonable adjustments can be made – either to working patterns, location or role-related tasks – to remove any disadvantage that the worker may be experiencing because of menopause.

-For example, something as simple as a more relaxed dress code, more flexible work times or more regular breaks, or even simply moving a workspace so that it is closer to better ventilation, might make a real difference.
+For example, something as simple as a more relaxed dress code, more flexible working times, regular breaks, or even simply moving a workspace so that it is closer to better ventilation, might make a real difference.

-If an employee feels that they have the support of the team around them, they are far more likely to open up about the challenges they are experiencing and, as a result, to discuss potential ways to manage or mitigate those issues – including mental health conditions linked to increased stress, such as anxiety or depression.
+If a worker feels that they have the support of the business as well as the team around them, they are far more likely to open up about the challenges they are experiencing and, as a result, to discuss potential ways to manage or mitigate those issues – including any impact on their mental health which could be causing them, increased stress, anxiety or depression.

 Don’t compromise health and safety

 Of course, the Health and Safety at Work Act 1974 also plays an important role here, as it states that an employer must do what it can to ensure the health, safety and welfare of everyone at work.
-A failure to comply can have very serious consequences for businesses, including fines.
+A failure to comply can have serious consequences for businesses, including fines and, in some cases, imprisonment.

-If someone is struggling as a result of their menopause symptoms, and it is compromising their safety or wellbeing, or the safety of others, an employer needs to take steps to address it.
+If a worker is struggling as a result of their menopause symptoms, and it is compromising their safety or wellbeing, or the safety of others, an employer should take steps to address this.

-Again, an open dialogue with employees which allows them to raise concerns about their physical or mental health will help, especially if you can demonstrate that procedures are in place to help them continue to do their job.
+Again, an open dialogue with workers which allows them to raise concerns about their physical or mental health will help, especially if you can demonstrate that you have put procedures in place to help the worker continue to do their job.

 - Director